wrzasa/rbsim/README.md

 can also be used inside `on_event` statement.
 In fact the event handlers are preferred place to describe behavior of a process.

+#### Reading simulation clock

+It is possible to check value of simulation clock at which given event is being handled.
+This clock has the same value inside the whole block handling the event and it equals to the time at which the event handling started (not the time when the event occured/was registered!).
+The clock can be read using:

+* `event_time` method that returns clock value

+Value returned by the `event_time` method does not change inside the event handling block even if you used `delay_for` or `cpu` statements in this block before the `event_time` method was called.
+But if you call `event_time inside the `cpu` block it will return the time at which this block is valueted i.e. time at which the CPU processing starts.

+Concluding:

+* the `event_time` method can be used inside each block inside program definition,
+* inside the whole block it returns the same value -- time when the event handling (i.e. block evaluation) started,
+* if called inside a block which is inside a block... it returns time at which the most inner event handling (block evaluation) started.

+If you need to measure time between two occurrences in whatever you simulate, just define these occurences as two separate events in the model.
+Then you will be able to read the time at which handling of each of these events started.

 #### Communication

 ##### Sending data